fugster101/fugster101.github.io/README.md

 This Website is also optimized well for mobile users.
 The aim was to keep the website simple as it is not a big project, or requires any server-side interaction.
 The information below shows all the API's, references and technologies used to create this website.
 Information regarding challenges and Website thought and design process.

 I have spent many hours on this website as can be seen by my entire commit history.
 I still fell I can improve further however that requires time to learn more about designing and providing functionality to a website.
-Going forward I would learn more jquery as it cross browser support is great with the stuff you can do with it.
+I have a solid fundamental understanding of JavaScript, going forward the use of jQuery should be the preferred framework when designing websites, this is because its lightweight and you can archive the same functionality with less code resulting in faster loading times for pages.
 ## Assessment
 Links to this GitHub pages website and the project repository are below.
 A txt file has also be added to the project file structure which includes student information such as p-number and name (Assessment Purposes).

 [Website](https://fugster101.github.io/)

 [Repository](https://github.com/fugster101/fugster101.github.io)

 A link to all my other projects is displayed below

 [Account](https://github.com/fugster101?tab=repositories)